mitchjr9/Project-3/README.md

 We built an auction app used to make bids in Eth.
 Through the use of smart contracts, an image of a movie poster will be minted into an NFT.
 Finally, a frontend web application built in Streamlit is used to make bids in a more user-friendly way.

+## Project Examples/Real-World Applications
+Auctions are important for digital assets, especially when those assets are used as a unique store of value.
+For example, popular NFT marketplaces such as OpenSea and Solana have auction functionality, and Magic Eden frequently hosts auctions on its homepage.
+However, these auctions can also be improved – for example, the NBA was auctioning NFTs for the playoffs, and hackers found a hole in the smart contracts used for the auction and stole nearly $70,000.
+As a result, it's clear these solutions are still being improved.

 ## NFT
 The NFT contract creates a non-fungible token that complies with ERC721 standards.
 An NFT ensures means that the token is unique and has no inherent value, but rather the value is determined by the market.